wptrainingteam/learn-wp-content/tutorials/wordpress-common-vulnerabilities.md

 	}
 ```

 Here we are checking that the nonce field has been passed in the request, and then verifying that the nonce is valid.
-If the nonce is invalid, we redirect to the error page.
+If the nonce is not pass, or is invalid, we redirect to the error page.

 The other place we need to prevent CSRF is in the ajax callback used to delete a form submission.